vincenzo0203/CrimeMiner/README.md

     - `pip install -r requirements.txt`

 ### CrimeMiner Start Application
-- Open CMD, go to path of the project
+- Open CMD, go to path of neo4j
 - Then run the following command: "neo4j console"
 - After neo4j is running, open another CMD and run the following command (you can also open the terminal on VSCode and run this command): "npm run full" (Dont execute npm run full command before neo4j console stops running, or project metrics will not work)
 - Open Browser and write "localhost:8000/CrimeMiner/"